Reaching for the Stars: From JOG Student to NASA Intern

 “I believe JayLeesa is headed in the right direction,” Veasey said.
 “She believes in herself and has found her self-confidence, which is now the light to her path.”

-JayLeesa was very surprised when she heard she was accepted into the NASA internship program, and she and her family were very excited.
+JayLeesa was very surprised when she heard she was accepted into the NASA Academy, and she and her family were very excited.

 “I’ve always had a passion for electronics.
 My dad is an electrician so growing up and watching him work always piqued my interest,” JayLeesa explained.